repository-service-tuf/repository-service-tuf/docs/source/guide/general/introduction.rst

 ------------------------------------------

-The :ref:`guide/repository-service-tuf-api/index:Repository Service for TUF API` (RSTUF API) servers an HTTP REST API for integration and service management.
+The :ref:`guide/repository-service-tuf-api/index:Repository Service for TUF API` (RSTUF API) delivers an HTTP REST API for integration and service management.

 The API integrates with the CI/CD or artifact release management flow.